itsjfx/notes/docs/linux/install.md

 ## Arch Installation

+* Disable the PC speaker (depending on PC, this is annoying): `rmmod pcspkrZZZZ`
-Follow the [Arch Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide), check here for steps changes
+* Follow the [Arch Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide), check here for steps changes

 ### Pre-installation/Set the console keyboard layout and font